Juskocode/SpaceEscape/docs/README.md

   - **Shoting speed** - Increase shoting speed in a linear fation.
   - **Speed Boost** - Increase minimaly the speed of the player.
   - **Slider** - Decreases the cooldown of the silding hability.
-- **Main Menu** - The game has a main mainMenu, that can be accessed by pressing the escape key.
-The main mainMenu has the following options:
-  - **New Game** - Starts a new game.
-  - **Load Game** - Starts the game in the previous scene, paused.
-  - **Scores** - Displays the scores of the game
-  - **Instructions** - Displays the instructions of the game.
-  - **Exit** - Exits the game.
 - **Scores** - The game keeps track of the top 5 scores, and displays them in a leaderboard, ordered by descending order of score.
-- **Pause Screen** - The game can be paused by pressing the escape key, and the game can be resumed by selecting the 'Resume' option in the menu.
-The player can also exit the game by selecting the 'Exit' option and restart the game by selecting the 'Restart' option.
 - **Random asteroids** - The asteroids are generated with a random distance between themselves, the size is also random, but the odds of getting a bigger asteriod are smaller, by progressing the game, the asteroids will spwan faster.
 - **Background music** - The game has background music, that can be turned on and off by pressing the 'm' key.
 The music is different for the menus and the game.
 - **Sound effects** - The game has sound effects.
 The sound effects can be turned on and off by pressing the 's' key.
-- **Game Over Screen** - The game displays a game over screen when the player reaches 0 hp, the score of the player and the distance achieved will be stored in the scores.
 - **Collision Detection** - The game detects collisions between the player and the asteroids and the shots from the enemies, and also from the player and coletables.
 - **Colectables** - The player can collect some objetcts to increase his power in the game:
   - **Dropables** - This are objects that rarely drop from the asteroids, they simply are upgrades.